• Home

 2. Slightly crush the crackers.
 They’ll break up more as you stir them.

-4. Finally, add the crackers into the marshmallow and butter mixture.
+4. Finally, add the crackers to the marshmallow and butter mixture.
 Stir to coat the crackers.

 5. Pour into an 8×8-inch or 9×9-inch pan.

-6. Wait for the to set before you cut them.
+6. Wait for them to set before you cut them.
 (If you can.)
 You can sit them in the refrigerator to speed up the process.

 7. Store your Twix Cookies in an airtight container on the counter.
 They’re good for about a week before they start getting stale.